-Mary Rezny has been a part of the Lexington photography scene for over 25 years, specialising in object photography for regional and even international museums, but also continuously experimenting with enchanting photograms of flowers and plants.
-Rezny exhibits primarily local artists, such as Lucinda A. Chapman and Marco Logsdon, and often organises shows around ‘earthy’ themes with work depicting elements of the natural world.
+Mary Rezny has been a part of the Lexington photography scene for over 25 years, specializing in object photography for regional and even international museums, but also continuously experimenting with enchanting photograms of flowers and plants.
+Rezny exhibits primarily local artists, such as Lucinda A. Chapman and Marco Logsdon, and often organizes shows around ‘earthy’ themes with work depicting elements of the natural world.
 Her artists tend to experiment with photographic and other artistic processes; ‘mixed media’ is a popular descriptor on the wall text.
-Located in the heart of the burgeoning Distillery District, MS Rezny Studio and Gallery provides a refreshing interpretation of nature among the ageing post-industrial landscape labouring to be reborn.
+Located in the heart of the burgeoning Distillery District, MS Rezny Studio and Gallery provides a refreshing interpretation of nature among the ageing post-industrial landscape laboring to be reborn.

 ArtsPlace is the gallery space of LexArts, the local arts council and an important source of funding for Lexington arts programming.
 The gallery can be found downtown in a building that was originally constructed as a YMCA in 1904.
-Behind the Beaux Arts facade, ArtsPlace exhibits primarily Kentucky artists of all mediums, including University of Kentucky professor and fibre artist Arturo Sandoval and internationally renowned Peter Williams, who has painted at the Keeneland and Churchill Downs racetracks for over thirty years.
+Behind the Beaux Arts facade, ArtsPlace exhibits primarily Kentucky artists of all mediums, including University of Kentucky professor and fibre artist Arturo Sandoval and internationally renowned Peter Williams, who has painted at the Keeneland and Churchill Downs racetracks for over 30 years.
 In addition to the ArtsPlace Gallery, LexArts also spearheaded ‘Horse Mania’ to celebrate Lexington’s hosting of the 2010 World Equestrian Games, resulting in 82 unique fibreglass horses, each designed by a local artist, that can still be seen dotting the landscape of the city.

 Lexington Art League

 The Lexington Art League is Lexington’s oldest and largest arts organisation, with origins that can be traced back to 1957.
-However, under the leadership of Executive Director Stephanie Harris, Lexington Art League envisions a world where art, artists and art- making are central to human inspiration, self-realization and meaning.
+However, under the leadership of Executive Director Stephanie Harris, Lexington Art League envisions a world where art, artists and art-making are central to human inspiration, self-realization and meaning.
 Their mission is to challenge, educate, and engage their community through visual art and the advancement of local artists.
-They present contemporary visual art exhibitions at the Loudoun House gallery in Castlewood Park as well as site specific installations through out the community.
+They present contemporary visual art exhibitions at the Loudoun House gallery in Castlewood Park as well as site-specific installations throughout the community.
 Along with their support of artists through programs like the Artist Archive & CSA (Community Supported Art), they are deeply committed to supporting their North Lexington neighbors.
 LAL’s offers year round, free and inclusive programming opportunities designed to remove barriers of access to visual art for all members of the community.

 Heike Pickett Gallery

 Based primarily in its main space in nearby Versailles, Kentucky, Heike Pickett Gallery also curates a satellite space in Lexington at the CMW Architects Building.
-With over thirty years in business, Heike Pickett is another veteran gallery and tends to represent more established artists, including local sculptor Steve Armstrong and Yale School of Art alumnus Thomas Germano.
+With over 30 years in business, Heike Pickett is another veteran gallery and tends to represent more established artists, including local sculptor Steve Armstrong and Yale School of Art alumnus Thomas Germano.
 The commercial gallery offers mainly contemporary painting, sculpture and works on paper.
 Shows are either solo showcases or group selections designed to appeal to a wide variety of tastes.
 While owners Heike and Irwin Pickett do not limit themselves to genre expertise, the high quality of their collective eye has made the gallery a long-time tastemaker.